-a) Providing a gateway to the Business School students and professors to consult information (metadata) of books, technical notes and documents of other institutions' virtual libraries which are available on open library directories incorporated in the school's Digital Library.
-In case the document is open access, it could be downloaded directly by end users (without librarian support). b) Supports the Business School e-Learning strategy by providing a single point of contact interface to the resources of other institutions' virtual libraries with which the Business School has academic ties and agreements.
+a) Providing a gateway to WBS students and professors to consult information (metadata) of books, technical notes and documents of other institutions' virtual libraries which are available on open library directories incorporated in the school's Digital Library.
+In case the document is open access, it could be downloaded directly by end users (without librarian support).

+b) Supports WBS e-Learning strategy by providing a single point of contact interface to the resources of other institutions' virtual libraries with which WBS has academic ties and agreements.